Hold The Panic: Swine Flu Falls Short Of Pandemic

 NPR's Richard Knox explains what happened.

-Mr. PETER CORDINGLEY (World Health Organization): There's a good chance that what's going on in Japan is basically silent transmission - people are spreading the virus without even knowing that they're sick.
+PETER CORDINGLEY: There's a good chance that what's going on in Japan is basically silent transmission - people are spreading the virus without even knowing that they're sick.

 KNOX: But at headquarters in Geneva, WHO officials were resisting any notion that swine flu was spreading widely outside of North America.
 That would've forced the agency either to acknowledge a pandemic had started, or abandoned its carefully worked out definition of a flu pandemic.
 Cordingley sees the situation very differently.